Vermont's past month alcohol use rates are higher than the U.S. average for all age groups

 • Alcohol dependence or addiction

-How can you reduce health risks of alcohol use?
+Reducing the health risks of alcohol use

 1. Drink in moderation